 Protein first, for life!

 It is very difficult at this stage to keep it together and not get too close to the edge.
 Resist the urge to push your limits.
-There is no need to revert back to old habits and food patterns even though they donít seem to affect your weight loss statusÖ yet.
+There is no need to revert back to old habits and food patterns even though they don't seem to affect your weight loss status... yet.
 This is the point where you should integrate the eating patterns you have cultivated since your surgery into your new way of life so that you can make those good choices without a lot of thought.
-Protein first is a rule for life.
+Protein first is a rule for life, followed by vegetables.
 This is where your post op diet becomes your life and not a bad word.

 Playing with Fire

 Recognize that this is the phase that can make or break you.
-If you are dabbling in sugar or bad carbs or have once again embraced them Ö STOP, or it WILL bite you.
+If you are dabbling in sugar or bad carbs or have once again embraced them, STOP, or it WILL bite you.
 If you have stopped drinking protein yet still cannot physically eat 10 to 12 ounces of proteins foods a day, rethink your plan or you will find yourself growing tired in the middle of your workday and reversing your loss.
-If you slacked off your vitamin regimen, taking them just when you happen to remember, which is once or twice a week at best... change your attitude or you could find yourself getting sick and losing hair.
+If you slacked off your vitamin regimen, taking them just when you happen to remember, which is once or twice a week at best... change your attitude or you could find yourself losing feeling in your toes and sweeping way too much hair from the floor.

 Diamonds & bariatric surgery are forever